 - In 2009, they discovered a possible related-key attack.
 This cryptanalysis attempted to crack a cipher by studying how it operates using different keys.
 The related-key attack proved to be a threat only to AES systems that are incorrectly configured.

-Side-channel attacks involve collecting information about what a computing device does when it is performing cryptographic operations and using that information to reverse-engineer the device's cryptography system.
-These attacks may use timing information, such as how long it takes the computer to perform computations; electromagnetic leaks; audio clues; and optical information -- for example, from a high-resolution camera -- to discover extra information about how the system is processing the AES encryption.
+A major risk to AES encryption comes from side-channel attacks where attackers try to collect data about the system's cryptographic functions and then use the information to reverse-engineer the cryptography.
+These attacks can use timing information, such as how long it takes the computer to perform computations; electromagnetic leaks; audio clues; and optical information -- for example, from a high-resolution camera -- to discover extra information about how the system is processing the AES encryption.
 In one case, a side-channel attack was used successfully to deduce AES-128 encryption keys by carefully monitoring the cipher's shared use of the processors' cache tables.

 Such attacks can be mitigated by plugging the gaps that can lead to data leaks and by using randomization techniques that eliminate the relationship between cipher-protected data and leaked data.